Combined-cycle power plant

-The project also includes the construction of a 1MW solar farm and a 5MW renewable biogas facility, which will generate an additional power of 5MW.
+The project also included the construction of a 1MW solar farm and a 5MW renewable biogas facility, which generates an additional 5MW of power.

-The development will require an estimated investment of approximately $975m.
+The development required an estimated investment of $975m.

-Allen fossil plant is located on 500 acres on McKellar Lake, Memphis, and comprises three coal-fired units with a combined capacity of 741MW.
+500-acre Allen Fossil Plant is located near McKellar Lake, Memphis.
+It features three coal-fired units with a combined capacity of 741MW.

 Memphis Light Gas & Water constructed the plant between 1956 and 1959.
-TVA initially operated the plant on lease in 1964, but went on to purchase it in 1984.
+TVA initially operated the plant on lease in 1964.
+The company purchased the plant in 1984.